We Can't Photoshop Our Way to Diversity: The Broadsheet

 ALSO IN THE HEADLINES

 • IBM and AI.
 IBM CEO Ginni Rometty writes for Fortune about how artificial intelligence will change—not eliminate—nearly all jobs.
 She argues that, to prepare, universities should loosen work-study restrictions to allow students to gain experience at companies off-campus; Pell Grants should cover skills education; and federal student loans should be made available for education besides traditional degrees.
+Fortune

 • Theresa’s last act.
 In one of her last acts as U.K. prime minister, Theresa May is expected to pass into law legislation that would lower U.K. emissions to “net-zero” by 2050.
 “Standing by is not an option,” May said in one of the last releases from her office.
+Fortune

 • Not going quietly.
 Women who have been fighting a gender discrimination lawsuit against Goldman Sachs for 14 years are trying to stop Goldman from forcing them into arbitration.
 Their argument?
 It’s been too long—with “755 docket entries, 376 discovery requests, 100 letters to the court, 44 motions, 33 days of depositions, and 20 expert reports”—for the bank to push them out of open court.
+Bloomberg

 • Tune in.
 Our Fortune 500 Daily podcast is in full swing, and today’s one-minute brief is on Advanced Micro Devices, led by CEO Lisa Su.
 The company is No. 460 on the 500 list, a new addition this year.
-You can hear from Su in today’s clip:
+You can hear from Su in today’s clip: Fortune

 MOVERS AND SHAKERS: Giphy hires Alexis Berger as VP of revenue.
 Prudential names Shané Harris head of the Prudential Foundation.
 Quibi assembles its board of directors, which will include Ariel Investments’ Mellody Hobson, former DreamWorks president Ann Daly, and Quibi CEO Meg Whitman.